- Written and verbal communication

 September 2016-June 2018

-- Worked on a team effort to collect and display digital materials to celebrate James L. Farmer’s educational impact at the University of Mary Washington; the final product can be found at farmer.umwhistory.org.
+- Worked on a five-person team producing and displaying digital materials that celebrated James L. Farmer’s educational impact at the University of Mary Washington; the final product can be found at farmer.umwhistory.org.

 - Volunteered for 20 hours total with the Central Rappahannock Library’s MakerLab in Fall of 2019.

-- Have served on the UMW Honors Student Advisory Council from Fall 2019 to the present.
+- Served on the UMW Honors Student Advisory Council from Fall 2019 to Spring 2020.

 - Received Accessibility 101 training from the UMW Office of Disability Resources in Fall 2019.